 It’s a historic route and area where Adam Ondra pushed up the difficulty of sport climbing twice.
 The cave is also home to “Silence” 9c / 5.15d which was the first 9c climb in the world, established in 2017.
 Alex Megos just recently completed the world’s second 9c “Bibliographie” which now contends with Silence for hardest climb in the world.

 Stefano is a leading competition climber having taken medals in the Climbing World Cup and Youth Climbing World Championships.
 He’s also won multiple Italian Lead Climbing Championships.
 Outside he’s incredibly accomplished and was the fourth climber to climb 9b+ on “Perfecto Mundo” in Margalef back in 2018.

-There are only three established 9b+ climbs in the world and two 9c's, meaning Stefano is up there in the very elite of climbers.
-He was training incredibly hard during lockdown and we're really happy to see the results!
+There are only three established 9b+ climbs in the world and two 9c’s, meaning Stefano is up there in the very elite of climbers.
+He was training incredibly hard during the lockdown and we’re really happy to see the results!